makiki99/h3templates/templates/one_minute_madness/index.md

     * Treasure values: (3000-6000, 9), (10000-15000, 6), (15000-20000, 1)
     * Terrain is always Desert.
     * Treasure class artifacts are disabled in this zone.
-    * Minor and Major class artifacts have their frequency increased to 300.
+    * Minor and Major class artifacts have their frequency increased to 400.
     * Up to four Pandora's Boxes with 10000 experience each can spawn in this zone.
 They have the default object value and their frequency is increased to 300.
     * The following creature banks spawn in this zone:
         * 2 Cyclops Stockpiles
         * 2 Wolf Raider Pickets
         * 2 Dragon Fly Hives
-        * 3 Mansions
+        * 3 Churchyards
     * In addition to these, a single Redwood Observatory and two Libraries of Englightment spawn in each of these zones too.
     * Both towns in the zone 1 are of the faction chosen by the red player, while towns in the zone 2 are of the faction chosen by the blue player.
 * Unless specified in the zone's description, the following objects are disabled: